Seal Rescues are OCN's main priority.

 Pelican Point is home to anything between 50,000 and 100,000 Cape Fur Seals.
 They are generally found in good condition, our ocean holds plenty of fish and few predators - except for humans.
 Ocean debris has become a major issue, and our very playful seals will try and play with anything they can find, often getting themselves stuck in plastic wrapping, clothing, discarded fishing line, old rusty paint bucket rings or anything else that might resemble a toy.
 Without help, they will eventually meet a gruesome fate.

-Whenever possible, Naude will spend a day amongst the seals to identify and help animals in need.
+Naude and his team spend most days amongst the seals to identify and help animals in need.
 Often it is just a matter of grabbing the seal, cutting it loose, and returning it back to the ocean.
 Other cases are more complicated and need more tools such as specialised nets and long poles and a good amount of creativity.

-In 2019, Naude and his colleagues managed to free over 300 seals, but new entangled seals can be found at Pelican Point on a daily basis.
+In 2019 and 2020, Naude and his colleagues managed to free over 900 seals, but new entangled seals can be found at Pelican Point on a daily basis.

 Naude keeps record of his seal interactions and the physical piece of rubbish recovered from the animal.
-All his data and findings are forwarded to the Namibian Dolphin Project for further research.
+All his data and findings are kept for further research.

 Beach and Desert Clean ups are the most effective and cost efficient way to remove rubbish from the ocean and our environment before it can cause any harm.